krukarkonrad/Simple-REST-API/README.md

     v10.13.0

-Make a root folder and drop here all files and folders from repo.
+Make a root folder and drop here all files and folders from repo/root.

 Folder already have required dependencies installed, you can see it in **package.json** file: